 How Conventional Batteries Leave the Factory

-Yuasa Conventional battery leaves the factory as Bottle Supplied (BS):
+Yuasa Conventional batteries leaves the factory as Bottle Supplied (BS):

 - Bottle Supplied (BS) – dry Conventional batteries are shipped with the electrolyte stored in a plastic container.
 The battery is filled with electrolyte from the container when it’s ready to be activated.
 Conventional batteries have a shelf life of 2 years from the manufacturer as long as they remain sealed.
 Proper seal for Conventional batteries means filler caps and a red vent caps are installed and stored at room temperature.
 Once a battery is unsealed, it should be activated, charged, and installed.
 The cell plates of an unsealed, uncharged battery will begin to oxidize, making it more difficult to charge later.